 The student shouts, "Stop!
 The cup is full!"

 "Exactly," says the Zen master.
 "Like this cup, you are full of your own opinions.
 You ask for teaching, but your cup is full.
-Before I can teach you, first, you must empty your cup."
+Before I can teach you, you must empty your cup first."

-Before you take on self-reflection, let go of preconceived notions of self.
+Before you take on insight meditation, let go of preconceived notions of self.

 The goal is to know yourself better and understand what gives your life value and purpose.
-This reflection requires you to throw away or "empty" any opinions of who you think you should be, who you think you are, or how you think others see you.
+This reflection requires you to throw away or "empty" any opinions of who you think you should be, who you think you are, or how you think or want others to see you.

 Just reflect on you as you are right now.
 No labels.
 No judgments.